Latest Posts

 Like Usaquén, Suba used to be a little town just outside of Bogotá, and only became part of the city in the latter half of the last century.

-Suba’s a tricky one to give an opinion on, because I don’t know it very well, and it covers a large area.
+Suba’s a tricky one to give an opinion on, because I don’t know it well, and it covers a large area.
 There are parts of Suba which are working class neighborhoods, and probably less safe.
 There are also parts of Suba which have a leafy suburban feel.

 Renting will be much cheaper up there, so you’ll get more for your money.
 However, getting to other parts of the city is complicated because there are only two main avenues which serve it: Avenida Suba and Avenida Carrera 86 (Avenida Cali).
 These become extremely congested during rush hour.

 It has the park Parque Mirador de los Nevados which has nice views over Bogota.
-But Suba is probably too far out to ever be an option for me.
+But Suba is too far out to ever be an option for me.

 Bogota Neighborhoods Suba - where to stay in Bogota